 - Second-line treatment when used with fluoropyrimidine-based (combined with irinotecan or oxaliplatin) chemotherapy after cancer progresses following a first-line treatment that includes Avastin

 Avastin Eye Injection Controversy

-For a number of years, ophthalmologists have been injecting Avastin into the eyes of people suffering from macular degeneration and other related eye disorders.
+For a number of years, ophthalmologists have been injecting Avastin into the eyes of people suffering from macular degeneration and other related eye disorders such as diabetic retinopathy, diabetic macular edema, and retinal vein occlusion.
 This treatment, when manufactured and packaged correctly, has proven to be successful for many patients.
-Unfortunately, it has become increasingly apparent that a number of patients have been subjected to defective and unsafe packaging practices by the compounding pharmacies that are shipping this product to doctors.
+Unfortunately, it has become increasingly apparent that a number of patients have been subjected to defective, negligent and unsafe packaging practices by the compounding pharmacies that are shipping this product to eye doctors.

-The treatment of macular degeneration with Avastin eye injections is an off-label procedure that is not approved by the FDA.
+The treatment of macular degeneration and other eye diseases with Avastin eye injections is an off-label procedure that is not approved by the FDA.
 The syringes containing the drug are also NOT shipped from the manufacturer but filled and shipped from a number of large compounding facilities located throughout America.

 These compounding facilities essentially take Avastin and repackage it by placing the drug into syringes, freezing them and then shipping them to opthamologists.

 Although, they have recently changed their practices, many of these compounders were placing the drug into plastic syringes (sometimes diabetic syringes) that were not intended for retinal use.

 Some of the syringes that are causing unnecessary side effects among patients are coated with silicone.
 Silicone floaters in the eye can have lasting and devastating side effects.
 This is why the lawyers at Johnson // Becker are pursuing and accepting new clients for the Avastin eye injection lawsuit.